rin67630/ESP_Binary_patcher/README.md

 Following problem was to solve:
 Distributing an ESP32 or ESP8266 solution without requiring the user to compile a version with his own credentials.

-I don't want use the usual way of a temporary website to enter the credentials.
+I don't want to use the usual way of a temporary website to enter the credentials.
-That is a very clumsy solution requiring a lot of code and ESP program space (all the HTML code must be in program space)
+That is a very clumsy solution requiring a lot of ESP-code and ESP program space (frequently more than the regular application, all the HTML code must be in program space)
+You need to stor the results into the NVRAM, and retrieve it on next boot, plus make the difference of both runtimes.
+The effort may be hiden in a librarry, but I know none, which includes the additional credentials of a cloud service.
 Even for the user it is not straight forward...

-SmartConfig is a nice solution, but only provides SSID and Password, you need additionally credentials for a cloud usage.
+SmartConfig is a nice solution, but only provides SSID and Password, additionally credentials for a cloud service are missing too.

-At least:
+A modern solution with a cloud service (MQTT, Thingspeak, Thinger.io etc...) require at least:
 * SSID,
 * WiFiPassword,
 * Device Name,